 EFPSA is the most reliable and widely acknowledged representative of all European psychology students and in that aim works in collaboration with the Federation of National Psychology Associations (EFPA), the European Youth Foundation (EYF), the International Association of Applied Psychology (IAAP) and more.
 Click here to find out more about EFPSA’s partners!

-Every active member country has a Member Representative (MR).
-Currently ALEP is represented by Catherine Richard.
+Every member country has a Member Representative (MR).
 The role of the MRs is very important: They have to function as a link between their country’s psychology students and the Executive Board of EFPSA.
 During the General Assembly at the annual congress, Member Representatives vote on proposals and elect the Board of Management for the next mandate.

 As a member of ALEP you can benefit from all of EFPSA’s services and attend their events.
 Click here to find out more about them!

 For more information about EFPSA check out www.efpsa.org or contact ALEP’s Member Representative: